fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 # CANshield

 An Arduino programm for the testing of the Arduino CAN Shield (MERG Kit Locker #110).
+Information about the kit can be found at https://www/merg.org.uk/merk_wiki/doku.php?id=kits:110

 The kit can be built either with an Arduino NANO mounted onto it , or as a shield to fit onto an Arduino UNO or MEGA.
 Note that for a MEGA some pin allocations are different.